IDEA Fund Chair

-University of Virginia, BSC, 1993
+University of Virginia, CLAS, B.A.
+‘94

 Shannon holds a Bachelors of Science degree in Commerce from the University of Virginia and a Masters of Business Administration from the Ross School of Business at the University of Michigan.
 Shannon Bryan is married to Shanee and has two children, Renee and Caleb.
 He enjoys spending time with his wife and family, playing golf, socializing with friends, and traveling to new places.

 Sophie Dougadir is a professional school counselor at the Benjamin D. Foulois Creative and Performing Arts Academy in Prince George’s County, Maryland where she provides services to help students reach their full academic, social, and creative potential regardless of economic or personal barriers.
 Sophie holds a B.A. in Psychology (2011) and an M.Ed in Counselor Education (2017) from the University of Virginia.
 Sophie’s most cherished memories during her time at UVA are jogging around her hometown of Charlottesville and singing with the Virginia Sil’hooettes acapella group.
 As a graduate student at the Curry School of Education, Sophie completed the IDEA Fund Early ID Program Assessment report, which the Fund commissioned in 2016.
 The report was a catalog and assessment of University-led and/or affiliated initiatives and programs created to increase the yield and poll of high-quality diversity and low-income applications to the University.
 When she’s not serving her students or school community, Sophie enjoys visiting friends and family across the globe and looking for her next physical challenge.